The second pillar for small business success is ‘marketing and sales’.

 As a generalization, the more affluent demographic will be more influenced by quality, packaging and appearance whereas the less affluent demographic will be more influenced by price.

-Similarly, if you supply products and services to business, your products or services will be different if your target customer is a large business than if it is a micro-business.
+If you supply products and services to business, your products or services will be different if your target customer is a large business than if it is a micro-business.

 I have worked with a number of clients over the years in the plumbing and electrical trades.
 One of the questions we ask is: what is it that customers hate most about dealing with a trade person?
 The answers often came back to not arriving on time and leaving a mess when they are finished.
 So, they changed their ‘product’ by offering an audacious guarantee about arriving on time and not leaving any mess.
 This enabled them to promote a unique value proposition and increase their prices.